minyk/hurl/README.md

 This fork is intented to fix some errors (autocomplete, pubic_path, CodeRay, and few others).
 I also removed GitHub login.

 And the main change is to the design.
 I rebuilt the layout using the fresh [Foundation v3](http://foundation.zurb.com/).
-Hurl.eu is now _responsive_ on phone and tablet.
+Hurl.eu is now _responsive_ on phones and tablets.

 Installation